Web Crawlability (for Forms and Websites) Guide

 Where to put it

-Like any <META> tag, it should be placed in the HEAD section of an HTML page, as in the example below.
-You should put it in every page on your site, which you can do by placing it in the advanced display shell with Certain’s display configuration.
-(Plan Configure Display.)
+The tag should be put on every page of the site, which can be done by placing it in the advanced display shell with Certain’s display configuration (Plan Configure Display).
 This enables the HTML “wrapper” to be included in all the websites and forms in the event.

 Values for 'Content' Attribute

-| Value | Description | Used By | |---|---|---| | index | Allows the robot to index the page (default). | All | | noindex | Requests the robot to not index the page. | All | | follow | Allows the robot to follow the links on the page (default). | All | | nofollow | Requests the robot to not follow the links on the page | All | | none | Equivalent to noindex, nofollow | Google | | noodp | Prevents using the Open Directory Project description, if any, as the page description in engine results. | Google, Yahoo, Bing | | noarchive | Requests the engine not to cache the page content. | Google, Yahoo, Bing | | nosnippet | Prevents displaying any description of the page in search engine results. | Google, Bing | | noimageindex | Requests this page not to appear as the referring page of an indexed image. | Google |
+| Value | Description | Used By | |-------|-------------|---------| | index | Allows the robot to index the page (default). | All | | noindex | Requests the robot to not index the page. | All | | follow | Allows the robot to follow the links on the page (default). | All | | nofollow | Requests the robot to not follow the links on the page. | All | | none | Equivalent to noindex, nofollow | Google | | noodp | Prevents using the Open Directory Project description, if any, as the page description in engine results. | Google, Yahoo, Bing | | noarchive | Requests the engine not to cache the page content. | Google, Yahoo, Bing | | nosnippet | Prevents displaying any description of the page in search engine results. | Google, Bing | | noimageindex | Requests this page not to appear as the referring page of an indexed image. | Google |